 In our view, the university has very robust liquidity.
-It continued to increase its total cash and investments to C\$4.82 billion from C\$4.56 billion in 2017.
-At the same time, our measure of UofT's available resources (internally restricted net assets plus internally restricted endowments) had increased slightly to C\$1.53 billion from C\$1.52 billion the year before; equal to 51% of adjusted operating expenses on a three-year, weighted-average basis.
+It continued to increase its total cash and investments to C\$5.26 billion at the end of fiscal 2019 from C\$4.82 billion in 2018.
+At the same time, our measure of UofT's available resources (internally restricted net assets plus internally restricted endowments) had increased to C\$1.63 billion from C\$1.37 billion the year before; equal to 50.2% of adjusted operating expenses on a three-year, weighted-average basis.
 We believe that the level of available resources could decline somewhat in the next several years if the university internally finances a larger portion of its capital plan.
-However, in our opinion, with total cash and investments being greater than 2x the available resources and close to 7x the debt outstanding, UofT's liquidity will remain more than sufficient to finance all debt service requirements and provide a significant buffer against any likely medium-term stress scenario.
-In addition, continued fundraising in fiscal 2018 helped to boost the market value of the university's endowment, which is the largest among Canadian universities, to C\$2.50 billion from C\$2.38 billion at the end of fiscal 2017.
+However, in our opinion, with total cash and investments being greater than 2x the available resources and more than 7x the debt outstanding, UofT's liquidity will remain more than sufficient to finance all debt service requirements and provide a significant buffer against any likely medium-term stress scenario.
+In addition, a very strong fundraising year in fiscal 2019 helped to boost the market value of the university's endowment, which is the largest among Canadian universities, to C\$2.59 billion from C\$2.50 billion at the end of fiscal 2018.